thornoar/pshash/documentation/main.typ

 $
 ages of the Universe.

-Okay, thinks the hacker, no luck.
+Okay, thinks the attacker, no luck.
 They dig a little deeper into the algorithm and find that your password depends on two private keys.
 The number of all pairs of such keys is
 $
   \#^((k_1,k_2)) (conf) =
     1,&231,943,871,416,597,272,872,197,263,679,034,862,\